How does this medication work? What will it do for me?

 Breast-feeding: This medication passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

-Children: The safety and effectiveness of using this medication have not been established for children under 2 years of age.
-Children over 2 years of age should be closely monitored by their doctor while taking this medication.
+Children: The safety and effectiveness of using this medication have not been established for children less than 4 years of age.

 What other drugs could interact with this medication?